 Ever wondered about the skills our coaches utilize for soccer sessions?
 Our skilled Coach Trainers train each Tiny Troops Soccer coach.
-Two skills that go hand in hand for our players are toe taps and penguin walks.
+For this Skills Showcase, we’re going to take a look at toe taps and penguin walks.

 In Tiny Troops Soccer, these two skills are taught in our 3 and 4-year-olds and 4.5 and 5-year-olds sessions.
 They are great ways to develop balance, quick feet, and coordination.
 Use the video above as a visual guide as you read on.
 It’s a great way to ensure you are practicing the skills correctly!